College Admission and Research

 Do You Need Standardized Test Scores?

-See admissions testing guidance here related to the SAT or ACT for the CSU testing requirements and UC testing requirements.
-As a rising senior based on your planned major or program of study, the colleges you will apply to, and you have decided to take the standardized tests, it might be a good idea to take the SAT and ACT at least once each and see which exam you will score better at.
-Ideal exam dates are in August, September and October of your senior year, so you will have the summer free to study and before senior year courses/classes ramp up.
-There are many helpful and free resources to prepare with from the College Board, Khan Academy, YouTube, past exams, etc.
+As a rising senior student based on your planned major or program of study, the colleges you will apply to, and you have decided to take the standardized tests, it might be a good idea to take the SAT and ACT test at least once each and see which exam you will score better at, since colleges are indifferent to either test.

 Q&As between a WHS sophomore and the College/Career Specialist: